This page is in 3 parts – Current Restrictions, Roadmap to Ringing Resumption and Ringing Survival & Recovery.

 Lockdown 3.0 has suspended the Tiers-based guidance and replaced it with a mandatory requirement to Stay at Home ‘unless you have a reasonable excuse.’
 The Central Council’s guidance is to adhere to that principle and not go out to ring.
-This is in line with our guidance during the first period of lockdown when the medical situation was not as bad as it is now.

-One difference between the first lockdown and now is that attending a Place of Worship is specifically allowed by law as a ‘reasonable excuse’ provided it is to worship alone or as a household group (the Church of England’s guidance can be found here).
 The ringing of a single bell or Ellacombe chime (or bells in the case of a ringing household) as part of an act of worship is not prohibited, and if you think it is important enough for a bell or bells to be heard in your community, and you can do it without putting yourselves or others at risk, then that is your decision to make.

 CCCBR update: https://cccbr.org.uk/coronavirus/

 On Monday 22 February, the UK Government published a roadmap for exiting lockdown over the coming months, detailing how and when restrictions will be eased if everything goes to plan.
 It is a welcome and cautious framework for a return to normality.
 The roadmap provides us with an opportunity for ringing to return over the coming months.